 - All Allegheny students complete a Senior Project in their major field; a significant piece of original research that demonstrates the skills most prized by employers and graduate schools.

 - Led by faculty members from different major programs, Allegheny Experiential Learning Seminars offer for credit off-campus, intensive learning tours to students at the end of each spring semester.
-Recent study tour groups explored Greece, India, Turks & Caicos Islands, Nicaragua and South Africa.
+Recent study tour groups explored Belize, Cambodia, Canada, Columbia, France, Laos, Moldova, Norway, Spain, Ukraine, and Vietnam.

 - Recent internships/employers: ALCOA, Americorps/Vista, Erie Times-News, FBI, Hefren-Tillotson, Mylan Pharmaceuticals, NASA, National Council for Science and the Environment, Peace Corps, Smithsonian Museum, UPMC, US Department of Defense, Westinghouse Electric